 For me, I decided to avoid this problem altogether by purchasing a Diva Cup.
 It was one of the best expat decisions I have ever made!

 The first time I came to China, I used my university's free VPN to get around Chinese censorship.
-While it worked, my internet was ridiculously slow and streaming Netflix or uploading photos to Facebook was near impossible.
+While it worked, my internet was ridiculously slow.
+Activities like streaming Netflix or uploading photos to Facebook was near impossible.
 When I returned a year later, I couldn't even get my free VPN to connect most of the time.

 If you want to access sites and apps like Facebook, Google, Gmail, Twitter, Youtube, Instagram, Snapchat, Netflix, Tinder, and more, you'll need a VPN.
 The going rate tends to be about $50-$100 USD per year for a functioning VPN.